Gipton: Church of St Nicholas

 Work began on the Church hall in 1938 when 10 acres of land was purchased from Leeds Corporation at the cost of £6,766.
 11s.7d by Holdright.
 The hall hosted dances, whist drives, parties, meetings and jumble sales.
 They were staged to raise funds to provide St Nicholas' Church and school.
 Holdright moved to St Stephen's, Skipton and was succeeded as parish priest by Herbert Backhouse who pursued the same course.
 Their efforts were realised when the third parish priest, Frank O'Driscoll, was given the "go-ahead".
 The £74,000 church was opened on 26 July 1961 by George Dwyer, Bishop of Leeds.
 The church seats 550 and the opening was marked by the celebration of Pontifical High Mass.
 The fabric cost £58,000 and the furnishings £16,000.
 There is a 70 ft high campanile over the baptistery.
 On top is an illuminated cross which can be seen from the surrounding hillsides.
 The church is part of Blessed Edmund Sykes parish.

 Gipton Methodist Church

-Gipton Methodist Church is a small urban church on the edge of housing estates.
-The congregation comes from the local area including a sheltered housing complex.
-The church has closed: its final service took place on 27 March 2022.
+Gipton Methodist Church was a small urban church on the edge of housing estates, which has now closed: its final service took place on 27 March 2022.
+An earlier church had been opened in May 1936: members of the church had transferred from the former Lady Lane Church in central Leeds and retained the name of "Lady Lane Methodist Church".

 Gipton Methodist Church was part of a local Anglican-Methodist Covenant arrangement with the Church of the Epiphany, which held shared joint Lent and Advent groups and services and Songs of Praise services, together with parishioners from St Nicholas RC Church.